-Trademark registration provides legal protection against unauthorized use of the registered brand name.
+Trademark Registration provides legal protection against unauthorized use of the registered brand name.
 The trademark is registered based on types of goods and services.
-The ministry divides all types of goods and services into 45 classes.
+In accordance with the NICE Classification, all types of goods and services are classified into 45 classes.
 To register the brand under the trademark, one must know the correct class of trademark.
 It may also happen that the product falls under more than one class.
 It will be a tedious process to file each of the applications separately.
 Also, it is a time-consuming process.
 This blog talks about trademark class 99 application or multiclass trademark application that allows you to get protection in multiple classes through a single trademark application.

-The multi-class trademark application will be considered as a single application for all the applied classes.
-Hence all the classes will be processed jointly.
+The trademark class 99 application will be considered as a single application for all the applied classes.
+Hence all the classes will be evaluated and processed jointly.

 It will be a tedious and time-consuming process to file each of the applications separately.
 The information will be accurate in filing a single application for multiple classes.
-There will be less documentation in a multi-class application.
+There will be less documentation in a trademark class 99 application.

 There will be no difference in the government fees for a trademark application.
-The fees will be the same for both separate application and a single multi-class application.
+The fees will be the same for both separate applications for each class and a single trademark class 99 application.
 The fees will be Rs.
 4500/- per class for proprietor or MSME or Startup applicant and Rs.
 9000/- per class for other applicants.
-So, there is no benefit in the multi-class application relating to the fees of trademark application.

 The applicant must use the trademark in each class in which registration is taken.
-There is a possibility that the applicant applies in various classes but does not carry on business in all classes.
-In such a case, the ministry may cancel the registration.
+There is a possibility that the applicant may pursue a trademark for various classes but does not carry on business in all classes.
+In such a case, the trademark registry may cancel the registration.
 Hence, the applicant will not be able to enjoy trademark registration for a product which is not a part of their business activity.

 If the product or service falls under multiple classes, then the applicant must register the trademark under all such classes.
 Otherwise, others may register a similar brand name under other classes.
-If the brand name is unique then one may apply it through a multi-class application.
+If the brand name is unique then one may apply it through a trademark class 99 application.
 And if not then it is better to apply it separately for all classes.
 To seek expert advice for any services related to trademark registration in India, you can contact us at firstname.lastname@example.org